mbiamont/google-analytics-annotations/README.md

 }
 ```

+# More

+### DebugMode
+If you just want to check if the tracks are correctly implemented; you can use the debugMode.
+It'll print tracks in LogCat instead of send them.
+So, instead of call `AnalyticsManager.getInstance().init()`, call `AnalyticsManager.getInstance().debugMode(context, true);`

-### Manual usage
+### Manual track

-For some reasons, you need to send a track switch some conditions, that's why you can't use the annotation system.
-You still can use the `AnalyticsManager` manually.
+Sometimes, you cannot use annotations (if your tracks require a condition).
+In this case, you can use trackers manually :
 ```java
 private void onLoginButtonClicked(){
   if(user.isLogged()){